 1. Ensure your cat is microchipped and your contact information is current and up to date.
 You can update your contact details by contacting the pet microchip registry your cat is enrolled with.
 Visit the company’s website to get their phone number or to update your cat’s info online.
 Not sure which microchip your cat has?
 Call your vet and ask.
 It will be in your cat’s veterinary records.

-2. Get a collar—we love Furocious Kitty's unique designs—with an ID tag that clearly states that your cat is an indoor cat and should be returned to his home if found, such as Bad Tag’s “If I’m Out I’m Lost” tag ($13).
+2. Get a collar—we love Furocious Kitty‘s unique designs—with an ID tag that clearly states that your cat is an indoor cat and should be returned to his home if found, like the Pawdentify Pet ID System “If I’m Outside I’m Lost” tag ($25).

 3. Make sure your cat is up to date on all shots, and flea and tick treatments.
 When outdoors, cats can pick up things indoor-only cats simply aren’t exposed to.

 The Gear: Select the right harness, collar, and leash

 In addition to a collar, you will want a harness, as a harness is much more secure and will keep your cat safe and near you even if he tries to dart or run away.
 (The collar is for identification purposes only.)
 Walking cats on leashes is becoming increasingly popular so there are an increasing number of styles as well as fun colours and patterns to choose from!

 The best choice is a walking vest.
 A walking vest provides a more comfortable and secure harness option.
 Sturdi Product’s durable walking vest is easy to put on, secure, and adjustable for a comfortable fit.
 It is a particularly good choice for regular walkers or stronger, more determined cats (from $18).